uqmars/constitution/Constitution.md

 1.1 Within this document, the following definitions shall be used:

 * "The Club" shall refer to the organisation to which this constitution applies.
+* "The Union" shall refer to the University of Queensland Union.
 * "Executive Team" shall refer to the team of members responsible for the administration and running of the club.
-* "T3 Officers" shall refer to the 'top 3' positions of the Executive Team (president, treasurer and secretary).
+* "T3 Officers" shall refer to those in the 'top 3' positions of the Executive Team (president, treasurer and secretary).

 ## 2 NAME

 2.1 The Club shall be called the "UQ Mechatronics and Robotics Society", otherwise abbreviated to "UQ MARS".

-2.2 The Club shall be an associated body of the University of Queensland Union in the category of Faculty/Departmental.
+2.2 The Club shall be an associated body of the The Union in the category of Faculty/Departmental.

 ## 3 AIMS & OBJECTIVES